grgliner/voxResources/README.md

 * key: 8
 * hcdf: [1x1198 double]

-GENDATA.mat can be downloaded from https://www.dropbox.com/s/emitp9kxbj7v9hw/GenreData1024n32wlb.mat?dl=0, which is a struct that looks like:

-GENDATA =
-- classnames: {1x10 cell}
-- class: [1x1000 double]
-- mfcc: {1x1000 cell}

-and contains the MFCC feature in a form that can be submitted directly to the FV/Exemplar transformation function.

 # Tools folder
 We have included some matlab tools to help get started with the data.